diverso-lab/flasky/README.md

 </div>

-# Flasky framework
+# Flasky SPL framework

-Base project to work with the Python Flask framework in an easy way.
+Base project to work with the Flasky SPL framework in an easy way.

 ## Set `.env` file in root with: